305 West 700 South,

 White Balance is the process of removing unrealistic color cast in images.
 Adjusting white balance allows us to photograph objects which appear white in person and have the correct realistic color of white in a photograph.

-Be sure to bring your DSLR or an advanced point and shoot camera to this class, because we will doing a lot of hands-on learning!
+Be sure to bring your DSLR or mirrorless camera to this class, because we will doing a lot of hands-on learning!

 Find More to Photography Part Three by clicking here.